earowang/mists/README.md

 ## Range plots and extended spinoplots

-How are those missings distributed and associated with others?
+How do those missings distribute and associate with others?
+The range plot below shows many of single `NA` runs occurs to the `wind_dir` variable over the year of 2013.

 ``` r
 na_runs_wind %>%